zephyrhours/Hyperspectral-Object-Tracking-SiamBAG/README.md

 2. **PyTorch 1.13.0**
 3. **CUDA 11.6**

-Please refer to 'SiamBAG-Installation_Environment.txt' for more detailed.
+Please refer to 'SiamBAG-Installation_Environment.txt' file for more detailed.